January to March

 • When: Jan 7

-• Where: Enzoji Temple, Fukushima Pref
+• Where: Enzoji Temple, Fukushima

 Nishinomiya Ebisu / Kaimon Shinji Fukuotoko Erabi